kpedro88/breadcrumbs/README.md

 # breadcrumbs

-A simple script to keep track of working directories.
+A simple script to keep track of working directories in `bash`.
 Intended as a lightweight alternative to screen/tmux for developers working on a number of projects with different directories/environments.